threefoldtech/info_grid/src/documentation/developers/grid_deployment/tfgrid_stacks.md

 The process is actually very straightforward and we even provide a script to streamline the process.

-> Note: This currently works for devnet only.
-Soon it will also be possible to deploy stacks of the test and main networks.
-Stay tuned.

 ## Concrete Example

 For example, there is a TFGrid backend at this URL: [https://dashboard.bknd1.ninja.tf/](https://dashboard.bknd1.ninja.tf/).